 UIC has one of the most diverse undergraduate populations of any university in the US.
 The Study Abroad office is uniquely situated to build curriculum capacity through the creation of new knowledge and interdisciplinary space to study a range of critical global issues through program opportunities on six continents.
 Access, diversity, and graduation rate are three key student success benchmarks that define participating students who reflect the wide socio-economic diversity of UIC undergraduates.

-Counter-intuitive to the national data trends for study abroad, UIC Study Abroad data from the 2015-16 academic year is reflective of the high level of access and opportunity for students with highly diverse narratives who go abroad: 50% were Pell eligible; 52% identified as an under-represented minority; and 47% were first generation in their family to attend college.
-This period also saw a 41% increase over the previous year in the amount of scholarship and grant funding to students: more than $333,000, including over $85,000 in the nationally competitive Gilman International Scholarship.
+Counter-intuitive to the national data trends for study abroad, UIC Study Abroad data from the 2018-19 academic year is reflective of the high level of access and opportunity for students with highly diverse narratives who go abroad: 48% were Pell eligible; 66% identified as an under-represented minority; and 61% were first generation in their family to attend college.
+This period also saw a significant increase in the amount of scholarship and grant funding to students to more than $1.2 million.
 As is the case in studies done at other institutions, preliminary data clearly shows that UIC study abroad students graduate at a much higher rate than their peers supporting it as a high impact activity for student success.

 Students have more contact with faculty than any other group on campus.
 Whether it’s cultivating students’ interest in international, linguistic, or cultural themes, or creating a specific short-term program, faculty are key to the continued growth and success of the study abroad initiative at UIC.